-Entertainment Law (3 Credits) LAW 1048
+Entertainment Law (2 Credits) LAW 1048

 This course will address the legal and transactional issues involved with live performance, recording agreements, motion picture licensing, finance and development, virtual entertainment of computer gaming and virtual worlds, and new media.
 Students will immerse themselves in the deal-making aspects of practice in the entertainment industry and the relationships between the media producers, distributors, and artists in these industries.
-Students will familiarize themselves with the intellectual property rights and contractual relationships between the media producers, distributors, and develop client counseling and problem-solving skills using issues related to the entertainment industry and business planning.
+Students will familiarize themselves with the intellectual property rights and contractual relationships between the media producers, distributors, and authors in these industries and develop client counseling and problem-solving skills using issues related to the entertainment industry and business planning.